Hero-Solutions/Arthub-Ensor/README.md

 ### Generating and storing IIIF manifests

-Lastly, execute the following command in order to generate IIIF Presentation API manifests for each resource:
+Once the appropriate metadata is added to each resource, execute the following command in order to generate IIIF Presentation API manifests for each resource:
 ```
 bin/console app:generate-iiif-manifests resource_id
 ```
-All manifests will be stored in a MySQL database and a link to the manifest will be added to the appropriate Datahub record.
+All manifests will be stored in a MySQL database and a link to each manifest will be added to the appropriate Datahub records.

 The Imagehub also provides the appropriate logging.
 Logs are stored in var/logs/.